 The Town of Three River's proposed cost recovery method for the Brudenell Extension is the rate structure they assert is fairest for the majority of affected property owners.
 They are motivated to share charges equitably amongst property owners using a method that prioritizes cost-consciousness as well as full recovery of the necessary capital costs.
-Most property owners-including all residential property owners-will pay less under the new rate structure than they would if the standard frontage rate was applied.
+Most property owners will pay less under the new rate structure than they would if the standard frontage rate was applied.